 Most of our scientists hold academic positions at either UBC or Simon Fraser University; many have clinical appointments within PHC.
 CHÉOS also hosts graduate students and postdoctoral fellows in the health sciences, with trainees from UBC’s School of Population and Public Health, Faculty of Pharmaceutical Sciences, Sauder School of Business, and clinical departments within the Faculty of Medicine supporting research activities.

 CHÉOS is active in a number of clinical research areas.
 In addition to cardiology, mental health, nephrology, critical care, and HIV research, our investigators undertake studies involving older adults and those who are critically or chronically ill, with the goal of reducing morbidity and mortality and delivering standardized, evidence-based care.

 A major focus of CHÉOS scientists is research surrounding the structural and intermediary determinants of health.
-Our work spans the areas of urban populations with mental health issues, addiction and infectious diseases, as well as other groups such as Canada’s First Nations and ethnic minorities.
+Our work spans the areas of urban populations with research related to mental health, addictions, and infectious diseases, as well as other groups such as ethnic minorities, new Canadians, and Indigenous peoples.